the image on the left is not a true current likeness of

 age of sixty-four.
 Penning this page I am, myself, coming up

-to sixty-nine so I had better get a move on if I am to
+to seventy years of age so I had better get a move on if I am to

 emulate his success.